sk-aravind/Behavioral-Cloning/README.md

 ![alt text][image5]

 Translates the image left and right to simulate the car being off center from the road.
+After augmentation the center of vision of the car is no longer it's desired future destination.
 The amount of translation is scaled and summed to the steering value to encourage the car to compensate of the off-center behaviour.
+This also helps the car realign itself if it stray's from the desired path.

 ![alt text][image4]

 To simulate more extreme turns and provide more examples for higher turning angles, horizontal affine transformations were applied to the images.
+The amount by which it was transformed was scaled and summed to the steering angle.
+Similarly we can notice that the center of vision of the car is no longer it's desired future destination.

 ## __Data Visualized__